Relocation Guide: Finding An Apartment.

 In Berlin, apartments are categorized as 1, 2, or 3-Zimmer.
 This translates to a 1 room, 2 room, or 3-room apartment.
 The number of rooms does not include the kitchen or the bathroom.
 This means that for an apartment categorized as a 2-Zimmer, there will be a kitchen, bathroom, and two bigger rooms.
 For a 1-Zimmer, there will be a kitchen, bathroom, and one additional room.

 Speaking of cost, rent (die Miete) is broken up into two different types: Kaltmiete and Warmmiete.
-Kaltmiete is the rent without utilities (die Nebenkosten) and Warmmiete is the rent with utilities-this is the amount you will pay every month.
-Nebenkosten are usually, but not always, water, sewage, trash collection, electricity, gas, Hausmeister service, etc.
+Kaltmiete is the rent without utilities (die Nebenkosten) and Warmmiete is the rent with utilities - this is the amount you will pay every month.
+Nebenkosten is usually, but not always, water, sewage, trash collection, electricity, gas, Hausmeister service, etc.

 In terms of neighborhood, Berlin has many great options.
 The most common neighborhoods to live in are Mitte, Prenzlauerberg, Friedrichshain, Kreuzberg, Charlottenburg, Neukölln, Schöneberg, and Wedding.
 For information about each of these neighborhoods check out the following links: